 KenCrest offers training programs for groups of individuals, families, educators, and a variety of professionals representing multiple disciplinary fields.

-The Social Transition Activities for Relationship (START) program focuses on boundary and relationship education and social competency with a specific emphasis on safety.
-This program can be specifically adapted accordingly for all age groups and their unique requirements, from school age to adults.
+The Social Transition Activities for Relationship (START) program focuses on boundary and relationship education, as well as social competency with a specific emphasis on safety.
+This program can be specifically adapted accordingly for school-age to adult groups and their unique requirements.

-Safe Talk, a program developed specifically for first responders, emergency response personnel, airline staff, healthcare professionals, etc. is designed to educate and instruct on the use of best practices when relating to individuals who have an intellectual disability or autism in an emergency or crisis situation, focusing on positive outcomes.
+Safe Talk is a program developed specifically for first responders, emergency response personnel, airline staff, and healthcare professionals.
+Safe Talk educates and instructs professionals about best practices when relating to individuals who have an intellectual disability or autism in an emergency or crisis situation.

-Following are a few of our training workshops for Early Intervention, Child Care, and Behavioral Health Professionals, and for Parents:
+Following are a few of our training workshops for Early Intervention, child care, and behavioral health professionals, as well as parents: